 Now, whether this particular story is true or not, Kennedy was known for his determination and hard work.

 Today much of our industrial might has shifted abroad.
 The steel industry, for example, fled our shores because of outdated facilities and high labor costs.
-Now, though, as a result of hydraulic fracking, the country finds itself with an abundance of natural gas - the perfect fuel to drive steel mills, glassware factories and like facilities.
+Now, though, as a result of fracking oil wells, the country finds itself with an abundance of natural gas – the perfect fuel to drive steel mills, glassware factories and like facilities.

 Whether the nation will use this abundant cheap fuel to regain some of our lost manufacturing remains to be seen.
 The question is: Do we have the will to use this fuel source advantage to regain our manufacturing might?